tapvirsingh/teatags/MD/Documentation/1.x/navbarttag.md

 Creates navigation bar and shows the current active page from list item.

-The structure of the navigation bar to be displayed should be defined in **nav-links.php** in the TTagAppSettings directory.
+The structure of the navigation bar to be displayed should be defined in **nav-links.php** in the ttag-settings directory.
 It must be defined to `$ttag_NavigationLinks` variable.

 Example,